Monarda bradburiana

 Perennial |

-Monarda bradburnia, is commonly known as Horsemint or Eastern Beebalm.
-Bee Balm is a pleasantly scented member of the mint family growing only 18 inches tall with light lavender to white flowers with purple spots on the petals.
-Native Eastern Beebalm leaves are aromatic and minty when crushed producing a fragrant herbal tea when 3 to 4 dried or fresh leaves are placed in a cup of boiling water with honey.
+Monarda bradburiana is commonly known as Horsemint or Eastern Beebalm.
+Eastern Bee Balm is a pleasantly scented member of the mint family growing only 18 inches tall with light lavender to white flowers with purple spots on the petals.
+Native Eastern Beebalm leaves are aromatic and minty when crushed.
+They can be used to make a fragrant herbal tea, 3 to 4 dried or fresh leaves are placed in a cup of boiling water with honey.
 Eastern Beebalm will be an attractive addition to your butterfly garden.
 Monarda bradburiana blooms earlier than other native Monardas.

 Monarda bradburnia Eastern Beebalm seeds are very small, no pretreatment is needed for germination.

-Native Monarda russeliana Horsemint Eastern Beebalm plants occur naturally in open and dry rocky woods, roadsides, and borders of glades from Alabama to Texas north to Kentucky, Indiana, Illinois, Iowa, and Kansas.
+Native Monarda bradburiana (Horsemint or Eastern Beebalm) plants occur naturally in open and dry rocky woods, roadsides, and borders of glades from Alabama to Texas north to Kentucky, Indiana, Illinois, Iowa, and Kansas.
 Lamiaceae (Mint Family)

 ![]() |